vendia/blog/posts/2022-04-01-private-vs-public-blockchains.md

 As it turned out, public cloud adoption was a more incremental adoption pattern spanning decades, and even the most "all in" enterprise customers often still pursue a hybrid strategy that includes both cloud and on-premise elements.

-Blockchain advocates took a similar stance when “their” technology emerged: Not only were the “private” and “public” chain camps at war with one another for supremacy, but both positioned themselves as a one-size-fits-all replacement for the entire IT stack.
-Of course, with some time and perspective, it became obvious that neither public nor private chains were a true substitute for the other, and that neither is a replacement for conventional (aka “centralized”) IT architectures.
+Blockchain advocates took a similar stance when "their" technology emerged.
+Not only were the "private" and "public" chain camps at war with one another for supremacy, but both positioned themselves as a one-size-fits-all replacement for the entire IT stack.
+Of course, with some time and perspective, it became obvious that neither public nor private chains were a true substitute for the other, and that neither is a replacement for conventional (aka "centralized") IT architectures.

 **What did emerge is a playbook for how all three technology categories – centralized cloud and on-prem solutions, public blockchains such as Ethereum, and private/permissioned chains will interoperate to create best-of-breed IT outcomes over the next 20 years.**